Alvin York: After the war

 In the 1920s, York formed the Alvin C. York Foundation with the mission of increasing educational opportunities in his region of Tennessee.
-Board members included the area's congressman, Cordell Hull, who later became Secretary of State under President Franklin D. Roosevelt, Secretary of the Treasury William G. McAdoo, who was President Wilson's son-in-law, and Tennessee Governor Albert Roberts.
-Plans called for a non-sectarian institution providing vocational training to be called the York Agricultural Institute.
-York concentrated on fund-raising, though he disappointed audiences who wanted to hear about the Argonne when he instead explained that "I occupied one space in a fifty mile front.
+Board members included the area's congressman, Cordell Hull, who later became secretary of state under President Franklin D. Roosevelt, Secretary of the Treasury William G. McAdoo, who was President Wilson's son-in-law, and Tennessee Governor Albert Roberts.
+Plans called for a nonsectarian institution providing vocational training to be called the York Agricultural Institute.
+York concentrated on fund-raising, though he disappointed audiences who wanted to hear about the Argonne when he instead explained, "I occupied one space in a 50-mile front.
 I saw so little it hardly seems worthwhile discussing it.
 I'm trying to forget the war in the interest of the mountain boys and girls that I grew up among."
 He fought first to win financial support from the state and county, then battled local leaders about the school's location.
 Refusing to compromise, he resigned and developed plans for a rival York Industrial School.
-After a series of lawsuits he gained control of the original institution and was its president when it opened in December 1929.
+After a series of lawsuits, he gained control of the original institution and was its president when it opened in December 1929.
 As the Great Depression deepened, the state government failed to provide promised funds, and York mortgaged his farm to fund bus transportation for students.
 Even after he was ousted as president in 1936 by political and bureaucratic rivals, he continued to donate money.